 If your schedule is flexible as to how many days you will stay in Vietnam.
-I would make sure you get a visa that will allow you some extra time here, as Vietnam is truly an amazing place to travel and visit.
+I would ensure you get a visa that will allow you some extra time here, as Vietnam is truly an amazing place to travel and visit.

 Tip 2 – Learn about the Vietnamese culture before you go

-Before you go to Vietnam learn a bit about Vietnam’s culture and heritage.
-Not only will it give your trip so much more meaning, but you will understand more of what you are looking at and why when you visit Vietnam.
+Before you go to Vietnam, learn a bit about Vietnam’s culture and heritage.
+Not only will it give your trip so much more meaning, but you will also understand what you are looking at and why when you visit Vietnam.

-I love to watch movies and feel that with the right movies you can learn a lot about history and culture.
+I love to watch movies and feel that you can learn a lot about history and culture with the right movies.
 Some of my favorite movies about Vietnam are:

 - Good Morning Vietnam (1987) – This is a classic film about Vietnam during the Vietnam war era.

 - Heaven and Earth (1993) – An Oliver Stone film that is based on the life of a Vietnamese woman during the Vietnam war, Shows that all sides really suffered during the war.

 - Three Seasons (1999) – This is a movie that shows the forces of change that were taking place in Ho Chi Minh.
 This film explores the past, present, and future of Vietnam.